neuropoly/pediatric-DL-registration/README.md

 ## Analyses

 Graphs of the Dice score results versus the age interval between pairs are available in the article for white matter, gray matter and cerebrospinal spinal fluid.
 Animated graphs have been generated to allow a more careful examination of the Dice scores resultes per age interval for each pair at a more local level for all 18 segmented regions (calculated by averaging right and left hemispheres for every region except brain-stem, 3rd ventricle, 4th ventricle, CSF which are as a whole in the initial 32 given labels).
-Here are the graphs for NoReg  , RigidReg   and RigidAffineReg .
+Here are the graphs for [NoReg](https://neuropoly.github.io/pediatric-DL-registration/AgePlot_NoReg.html), [RigidReg](https://neuropoly.github.io/pediatric-DL-registration/AgePlot_RigidReg.html) and [RigidAffineReg](https://neuropoly.github.io/pediatric-DL-registration/AgePlot_RigidAffineReg.html) for ANTs SyN Reg in red, DL Reg in green and the initial alignment in blue.
 ## References

 [1]DeepReg.
 Image Registration with Deep Learning.
 2021. url: https://deepreg.readthedocs.io/en/latest/tutorial/registration.html. <br />